micha-silver/EO_Demo/ReLTER_demo.md

 Geotiff (COG).
 These can be viewed on the [ODS web portal](https://maps.opendatascience.eu/).

-The code below demonstrates how to access various data from ODS, and to clip to site boundaries.
+The code below demonstrates how to access various data from ODS from within *R*, and to clip to site boundaries.
 The datasets currently implemented are:

 -   “landcover” (Landcover at 30 meter resolution from Landsat)
 -   “clc2018” (Corine landcover from 2018)